EricThirteen/ar-player/README.md

-# ar player made with React Native and Expo
+# A media player, called ar-player, made with React Native and Expo

-Fun player based on expo documentation sample.
+Fun player based on an Expo documentation sample.

 ---